evelyn-gius/evelyn-gius.github.io/content/en/_index.md

 I have a special research interesest in manual annotation, narratological analysis, particularly text segmentation, methodological questions of automation, and the automatization of text analysis in literary studies, as well as operationalization in the humanities.

-In addition to different project works, my lab provides two well-established services in the Digital Humanities: the collaborative annotation software CATMA, developed since 2008, and the fortext.net portal, which offers a low-threshold introduction to methods and tools of the Digital Humanities.
+In addition to different project works, my lab and I provide two well-established services in the Digital Humanities: the collaborative annotation software [CATMA](https://catme.de/), developed since 2008, and the [fortext.net](https://fortext.net) portal, which offers a low-threshold introduction to methods and tools of the Digital Humanities.

-Mein Forschungsinteresse gilt der manuellen Annotation, der narratologischen Analyse und insbesondere der Segmentierung von Texten, methodologischen Fragen der Automatisierung und der Automatisierbarkeit der literaturwissenschaftlichen Textanalyse sowie der Operationalisierung geisteswissenschaftlicher Zugänge.

-Neben der Arbeit an verschiedenen Projekten in diesen Bereichen stelle ich mit meinem Lab zwei in den Digital Humanities bei zahlreichen Nutzer:innen etablierte Services zur Verfügung: die seit 2008 entwickelte kollaborative Annotationssoftware [CATMA](https://catme.de/) und das [fortext.net](https://fortext.net)-Portal, welches niedrigschwellig in Methoden und Tools der Digital Humanities einführt.

 ## Career